RoystonS/BetterBravoLights/configuration.md

 As well as setting the configuration for lights (see the list of Light Names below), some other configuration settings can be made:

+- `MasterEnable` (New in v0.7.0)

+  - This is feature makes it easy to turn off all Bravo lights until a particular state has been reached, such as the master electrical bus or battery switch being on. `MasterEnable` should be given a standard light-enabled expression, which it then automatically `AND`s into every other light expression.

+    For example, if we want our lights to turn on only once the main flight controls panel is on, we could write this rather repetitive configuration:

+    ```
+    [Aircraft.Something]
+    MasterWarning = A:CIRCUIT GENERAL PANEL ON, bool == 1 AND L:Generic_Master_Warning_Active == 1
+    ParkingBrake = A:CIRCUIT GENERAL PANEL ON, bool == 1 AND A:BRAKE PARKING POSITION, bool == 1
+    Door = A:CIRCUIT GENERAL PANEL ON, bool == 1 AND (A:CANOPY OPEN, percent > 0 OR A:EXIT OPEN:0, percent > 0)
+    ```

+    or we can use `MasterEnable` to simplify it considerably:

+    ```
+    [Aircraft.Something]
+    MasterEnable = A:CIRCUIT GENERAL PANEL ON, bool == 1

+    MasterWarning = L:Generic_Master_Warning_Active == 1
+    ParkingBrake = A:BRAKE PARKING POSITION, bool == 1
+    Door = A:CANOPY OPEN, percent > 0 OR A:EXIT OPEN:0, percent > 0
+    ```

+    Note that when viewing light configurations in the debugger, expressions will show the `AND`ed `MasterEnable` configuration mixed into the configuration.

 - `Invert` (New in v0.5.0)

   - This setting takes a comma-separated list of light names and arranges for their logic to be inverted.